20 35 Simplified

 Understanding Fractions: A Quick Refresher

 Before diving into the simplification of 20/35, let's briefly review the core concepts of fractions.
 A fraction represents a part of a whole.
 It's expressed as a ratio of two numbers: the numerator (the top number) and the denominator (the bottom number).
 The numerator indicates how many parts we have, while the denominator indicates how many equal parts the whole is divided into.
-For instance, in the fraction 20/35, 20 represents the number of parts we have, and 35 represents the total number of equal parts that make up the whole.
+Take this: in the fraction 20/35, 20 represents the number of parts we have, and 35 represents the total number of equal parts that make up the whole.

 Simplifying Fractions: The Essence of Equivalence